bluenimble/serverless/README.md

 ![BlueNimble Hight-Level Flow-architecture](https://github.com/bluenimble/serverless/blob/master/assets/images/main-opt.png)

 ### Application Portability
 Even if developers can use any external library in their functions code.
 We recommend to use assets through the **features/plugins** interfaces.
-For example, the datasource plugin provides native support to a number of relational databases, you can add a new one to the plugin by only registring vendor and it's driver.
+For example, the datasource plugin provides native support to a number of relational databases, you can add a new one to the plugin by only registring the vendor and it's driver.
 This will free developers from managing security and opening/recycling/pooling of connections.

 Here is the list of the out-of-the-box features:

 - Database: For document databases.
 Mongodb, Couchdb and Orientdb supported out-of-the-box.
 You can add other vendors by implementing the **Database Feature** plugin.

 - Datasource: Includes most known relational databases, cassandra, salesforce.
 Hive and Hbase could be added by adding a new vendor to the plugin.

-- Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix complaint interface.
+- Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix compliant interface.

 - Messenger: Supports Mail and Mobile Push Notifications.
 Other vendors such as STOMP, APMQ could be added by implementing the Messenger feature plugin.

 - Indexer: Only ElasticSearch is supported.
 You can implement your own Indexer using feature plugin.

 - Remoting: Supports only HTTP to integrate with http-aware services.
-You can implement your own Remoting using feature plugin
+You can implement your own Remoting using feature plugin.

 ## Documentation
 Visit the [Developer Guide](https://www.bluenimble.com/devcommunity.html), [CLI Guide](https://www.bluenimble.com/icli.html) and [SDK Reference Guide](https://www.bluenimble.com/docs/apiref/js/index.html) for more details.